MSC+ Stem Cell therapy for Cystic fibrosis

 Gene Therapy for Cystic Fibrosis

 cystic-fibrosis-treatment-stem-cellsThe cystic fibrosis CFTR gene ( transmembrane conductance regulator) contains all the instructions for making the CFTR protein.
-When there is a mutation in the instructions, the production of this vital CFTR protein is affected.
+When the instructions are mutated, the production of this vital CFTR protein is affected.
 In patients with cystic fibrosis, mutations in the CFTR gene can result in insufficient protein or the protein being made incorrectly.
 Each defect in the production of these proteins leads to a cascading set of issues that can affect the lungs and other organs in the body.

 Since the initial discovery of the CFTR gene in 1990, researchers have been trying to find new ways to correct the mutations in the gene that cause cystic fibrosis.
 Although progress was much slower than anticipated, scientific breakthroughs have accelerated advances in gene therapies, gene transfers, and gene replacements in the past decade.

-Gene therapy works but uses a corrected version of the CFTR gene that is introduced back into the person’s body.
-Although the previously mutated copies of the CFTR gene would still be there, the corrected DNA copies would allow cells to make normal CFTR proteins, resulting in recovery.
+Gene therapy works by introducing a corrected version of the CFTR gene back into the person’s body.
+Although the previously mutated copies of the CFTR gene would still be present, the corrected DNA copies would allow cells to make normal CFTR proteins, resulting in recovery.

 Stem Cell Treatment for Cystic Fibrosis